 "Harry Potter has to go into the lake and find his Wheezy - "

-HRH discuss the situation in Charms class, HRH search for spells to help with the second task, and Hagrid returns to Care of Magical Creatures.
+Harry, Ron and Hermione discuss the situation in Charms class, they search for spells to help with the second task, and Hagrid returns to Care of Magical Creatures.
 Harry continues his studying all through the night before the second task, to be awakened by Dobby (who gives him gillyweed for breathing underwater).
 Harry performs the second task: to recover from the merpeople what was taken from each Champion.
 Harry rescues Ron and Fleur’s sister, tying with Cedric on points.

 Calendar and Dates

 This chapter begins the morning after Harry's visit to the prefects' bathroom, and ends just after the second task on the 24th of February.

 Interesting facts and notes